GetBreeze/breeze-db-docs/collection.md

 ### pluck

 The `pluck` method returns all values for the given key.
-The original collection is not modified, new `Collection` instance is returned instead.
+The original collection is not modified, a new `Collection` instance is returned instead.

 ```as3
 var devices:Collection = new Collection(